Study 6. Faith Filled Boldness

 Why should we have to struggle with God?

 I don’t believe that we are being told here that we need to twist God’s arm behind his back, so to speak, to get Him to give us what we need.
-God is ready and willing to give, but some things do not come without some energy, passion, and persistence.
-Remember that God loves to see faith displayed and surely He is training us for eternity to exercise faith.
+God is ready and willing to give, but some things do not come without energy, passion, and persistence.
+Remember that God loves to see faith displayed, and indeed He is training us for eternity to exercise faith.
 Faith in God is power in the spiritual realm.
 Not faith in faith, which will bring us nothing.
-Faith has to be in the right source—God Himself.
+Faith must be in the right source—God Himself.
 The struggle is often against unseen spiritual forces that seek to prevent our answers from coming.
 Paul, the apostle, wrote, “For our struggle is not against flesh and blood, but against the rulers, against the authorities, against the powers of this dark world and against the spiritual forces of evil in the heavenly realms (Ephesians 6:12).
-In this passage about Jacob’s struggle, it is clear that Jacob was not struggling with demonic forces, but he was struggling with a spiritual being which Scripture says was the Angel of the LORD—Jehovah Himself (Genesis 33:28, 30).
-It is interesting to note that the Angel of the Lord said that Jacob had struggled with God and with men (Verse 28).
+In this passage about Jacob’s struggle, Jacob was not struggling with demonic forces, but he was struggling with a spiritual being which Scripture says was the Angel of the LORD—Jehovah Himself (Genesis 33:28, 30).
+It is interesting to note that the Angel of the Lord said that Jacob had struggled with God and with men (v.
+28).
 I take it to mean that Jacob's struggle was a spiritual struggle for God to overcome Esau's anger and hatred; otherwise, why would the Angel say that Jacob had struggled with men?
 Jacob's fighting with the Angel of the Lord was a physical struggle, but it was also symbolic of wrestling in prayer.
 There are many things we may have to struggle with while in prayer.
 What do we wrestle or struggle with when we pray?

-When the going gets tough, do you give up or do you naturally persist?
+When the going gets tough, do you give up, or do you naturally persist?

 9“So I say to you: Ask and it will be given to you; seek and you will find; knock and the door will be opened to you.
 10For everyone who asks receives; he who seeks finds; and to him who knocks, the door will be opened (Luke 11:9-10).